atomisthq/docs/docs/developer/prerequisites.md

 with `API_KEY` and `WORKSPACE_ID` replaced with your Atomist API key and workspace ID, respectively.

+Now you're ready to try `atomist start`.
+Check the [team mode page][team] for more suggestions.

-For configuring SDMs to run on a server, see [SDM Configuration](config.md) for more options.
+When configuring SDMs to run on a server, see [SDM Configuration](config.md) for more options.